The following article is designed to give administrators and agents with the appropriate permissions an overview on the

 Before you begin adding articles to the knowledge base you will first need to create article categories.
 This includes parent categories and their corresponding subcategories, the latter of which is where you will actually store the help articles.

 To set up your categories, begin by selecting the Add Category button near the bottom of the options section on the main Knowledge Base page.

-This will bring up a small window where you can name your category and specify that it has no parent category.
+This will bring up a window where you can name your category and specify that it has no parent category.
 Since it has no parent, it will instead become a parent category itself.
 When finished select Save.

 Underneath the By Category section of the knowledge base, you'll now see your new parent category.